Ephex2/go-gpt-cli/readme.md

 ./go-gpt-cli profile default chat codereview
 ```

-A default profile (as specified by values set in the code) will be created and set as the default for an endpoint if no default profile for an endpoint exists when a command using that endpoint is run.
+A default profile (as specified by values set in the code) will be created and set as the default profile to be used for an endpoint if no default profile for an endpoint exists when a command using that endpoint is run.

 To list existing default profiles, use the ```config get``` command: